-- The notes are designed for investors who seek exposure to any appreciation of the S&P 500[®] Daily Risk Control 5% Excess Return Index over the term of the notes. - · Investors should be willing to forgo interest and dividend payments, while seeking full repayment of principal at maturity. - The notes are unsecured and unsubordinated obligations of JPMorgan Chase Financial Company LLC, which we refer to as JPMorgan Financial, the payment on which is fully and unconditionally guaranteed by JPMorgan Chase & Co.
-Any payment on the notes is subject to the credit risk of JPMorgan Financial, as issuer of the notes, and the credit risk of JPMorgan Chase & Co., as guarantor of the notes. - · Minimum denominations of \$1,000 and integral multiples thereof - · The notes priced on January 31, 2023 and are expected to settle on or about February 3, 2023. - CUSIP: 48133TLS2
+- The notes are designed for investors who seek a fixed return of 43.00% at maturity if the Final Value of the S&P 500® Dividend Aristocrats Risk Control 8% Excess Return Index is greater than or equal to the Initial Value. - · Investors should be willing to forgo interest and dividend payments, while seeking full repayment of principal at maturity. - The notes are unsecured and unsubordinated obligations of JPMorgan Chase Financial Company LLC, which we refer to as JPMorgan Financial, the payment on which is fully and unconditionally guaranteed by JPMorgan Chase & Co.
+Any payment on the notes is subject to the credit risk of JPMorgan Financial, as issuer of the notes, and the credit risk of JPMorgan Chase & Co., as guarantor of the notes. - · Minimum denominations of \$1,000 and integral multiples thereof - The notes priced on January 26, 2023 and are expected to settle on or about January 31, 2023. - · CUSIP: 48133TLD5

 Investing in the notes involves a number of risks.
-See "Risk Factors" beginning on page S-2 of the accompanying prospectus supplement, "Risk Factors" beginning on page PS-10 of the accompanying product supplement, "Risk Factors" beginning on page US-3 of the accompanying underlying supplement and "Selected Risk Considerations" beginning on page PS-6 of this pricing supplement.
+See "Risk Factors" beginning on page S-2 of the accompanying prospectus supplement, "Risk Factors" beginning on page PS-10 of the accompanying product supplement, "Risk Factors" beginning on page US-7 of the accompanying underlying supplement and "Selected Risk Considerations" beginning on page PS-6 of this pricing supplement.